Chapter 4: Why Do People Take Drugs?

 “Psychedelic” means “mind-manifesting”, and drugs of this sort are still something of a mystery to psychopharmacologists like myself.
 They act on a special subtype of serotonin receptor (that we discuss in more detail in chapter 16, page 300) which explains the strong pro-social feelings of openness and talkativeness they create.
 The activity of this receptor also explains the intense visual and transcendental experiences that psychedelics produce.
 Because they give insights into oneself, and other ways of viewing past and present existence, they have been used by psychotherapists to treat psychological conditions such as post-traumatic stress disorder (PTSD), and to help terminal patients prepare for death.
 Outside of medical settings, users often take them to explore their own psychologies, and some cultures have long traditions of using them in highly-ritualized and religious settings.
 They are by far the least addictive class of drug, and have even been used to beat addiction to other drugs (chapter 16, page 309).
 Although undertaking everyday activities is extremely difficult while under their influence, in one respect they may be easier to integrate into normal life as they rarely lead to compulsive use.
 They cause very little harm to the body, although with some psychedelics nausea and/or vomiting are common shortly after consumption.”

-Stay tuned for part 3.
+Read part 3 here.
 We hope you enjoyed reading these excerpts from David Nutt’s “Drugs Without The Hot Air”.
 If you are keen to learn more about the science of drugs, do our quiz on drugs and get the (e)book here.